awsdocs/amazon-elasticache-docs/doc_source/redis/VPCs.EC.md

 ## Prerequisites<a name="ElastiCacheAndVPC.Prereqs"></a>

-In order to create an ElastiCache cluster within an Amazon VPC, your Amazon VPC must meet the following requirements:
+To create an ElastiCache cluster within an Amazon VPC, your Amazon VPC must meet the following requirements:
 + The Amazon VPC must allow nondedicated Amazon EC2 instances\.
 You cannot use ElastiCache in an Amazon VPC that is configured for dedicated instance tenancy\.
 + A cache subnet group must be defined for your Amazon VPC\.
 ElastiCache uses that cache subnet group to select a subnet and IP addresses within that subnet to associate with your cache nodes\.
 + A cache security group must be defined for your Amazon VPC, or you can use the default provided\.